-- 701.31a Some spells and abilities instruct players to vote for one choice from a list of options to determine some aspect of the effect of that spell or ability.
-To vote, each player, starting with a specified player and proceeding in turn order, chooses one of those choices. - 701.31b The listed choices may be objects, words with no rules meaning that are each connected to a different effect, or other variables relevant to the resolution of the spell or ability. - 701.31c If the text of a spell or ability refers to "voting," it refers only to an actual vote, not to any spell or ability that involves the players making choices or decisions without using the word "vote." - 701.31d If an effect gives a player multiple votes, those votes all happen at the same time the player would otherwise have voted.
+- 701.30c If a permanent's ability instructs a player to "monstrosity X," other abilities of that permanent may also refer to X. The value of X in those abilities is equal to the value of X as that permanent became monstrous. - 701.31.
+Vote - 701.31a Some spells and abilities instruct players to vote for one choice from a list of options to determine some aspect of the effect of that spell or ability.
+To vote, each player, starting with a specified player and proceeding in turn order, chooses one of those choices. - 701.31b The listed choices may be objects, words with no rules meaning that are each connected to a different effect, or other variables relevant to the resolution of the spell or ability. - 701.31c If the text of a spell or ability refers to "voting," it refers only to an actual vote, not to any spell or ability that involves the players making choices or decisions without using the word "vote." - 701.31d If an effect gives a player multiple votes, those votes all happen at the same time the player would otherwise have voted. - 701.32.
+Bolster - 701.32a "Bolster N" means "Choose a creature you control with the least toughness or tied for least toughness among creatures you control.
+Put N +1/+1 counters on that creature." - 701.33.
+Manifest - 701.33a To manifest a card, turn it face down.

-701.32.
-Bolster

-701.32a "Bolster N" means "Choose a creature you control with the least toughness or tied for least toughness among creatures you control.
-Put N + 1/+1 counters on that creature."

-701.33.
-Manifest

-- 701.33a To manifest a card, turn it face down.
 It becomes a 2/2 face-down creature card with no text, no name, no subtypes, and no mana cost.
 Put that card onto the battlefield face down.
 That permanent is a manifested permanent as long as it remains face down.
 The effect defining its characteristics works while the card is face down and ends when it's turned face up. - 701.33b Any time you have priority, you may turn a manifested permanent you control face up.
 This is a special action that doesn't use the stack (see rule 116.2b).
 To do this, show all players that the card representing that permanent is a creature card and what that card's mana cost is, pay that cost, then turn the permanent face up.
 The effect defining its characteristics while it was face down ends, and it regains its normal characteristics.
 (If the card representing that permanent isn't a creature card or it doesn't have a mana cost, it can't be turned face up this way.) - 701.33c If a card with morph is manifested, its controller may turn that card face up using either the procedure described in rule 702.36e to turn a face-down permanent with morph face up or the procedure described above to turn a manifested permanent face up. - 701.33d If an effect instructs a player to manifest multiple cards from their library, those cards are manifested one at a time. - 701.33e If an effect instructs a player to manifest a card and a rule or effect prohibits the face-down object from entering the battlefield, that card isn't manifested.
 Its characteristics remain unmodified and it remains in its previous zone.
 If it was face up, it remains face up.